matthewcodes1/betterban-bot/README.md

 ```
 help - Shows the list of available commands.

-temps - Shows the currently tempbanned and tempmuted members and their remaining time in seconds (Ban Members permission needed).
+temps - Shows the currently tempbanned and tempmuted members and their remaining time in seconds (Ban Members permission needed by the user that issues the command).

 version - Shows the commit number of the current running instance.

 ping - Mostly a debug command, echoes back 'Pong'
 ```